Facebook still cashing in on user data as sales surge

 Oh, and Facebook has been criticized for its growth-at-any-cost mentality.

-On Wednesday, Facebook said sales rose to $11.97 billion, beating analyst estimates of $11.41 billion.
+On Wednesday, Facebook said sales rose almost 50 percent year over year to $11.97 billion, beating analyst estimates of $11.41 billion.
 Mobile advertising revenue, the segment most coveted by marketers, accounted for 91 percent of the company's total ad revenue of $11.8 billion.

-The company makes its money primarily by selling ads personalized to individual users.
+Facebook makes its money primarily by selling ads personalized to individual users.
 The numbers indicate the company does that extremely well: Facebook said it made an average $5.45 in advertising revenue on each user worldwide in the quarter, and an average $23.14 on ad sales for each user in the US and Canada.

 Earnings per share were $1.69 in the first three months of 2018, well ahead of Wall Street's expectation of $1.35 in profit.